RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

 ## Range expressions {#def_range_expression}

-In many cases thresholds for metrics mark a certain range of values where the values is considered to be good or bad if it is inside or outside.
-While for significant number of metrics a upper (e.g. load on unixoid systems) or lower (e.g. effective throughput, free space in memory or storage) border might suffice, for some it does not, for example a temperature value from a temperature sensor should be within certain range (e.g. between 10℃ and 45℃).
+In many cases thresholds for metrics mark a certain range of values where the values are considered to be good or bad depending on whether they are inside or outside of this range.
+For a significant number of metrics an upper (e.g. load on unixoid systems) or lower (e.g. effective throughput, free space in memory or storage) border might suffice, for some it does not, for example a temperature value from a temperature sensor should be within certain range (e.g. between 10℃ and 45℃).